Committees

 -

 Following this meeting, the committee recommends, via an unranked list, the number of fellow candidates that APS has requested from DBIO, in addition to a ranked list of qualified alternatives.
+(Note: In 2023, the APS website asked for one ranked alternative).
 The APS Committee on Fellowship will use these alternate candidates to assign any additional slots not used by other units.
 The lists as well as a Chair’s Report of the procedures followed and COI procedure is then sent by the DBIO Vice-Chair to the APS by August 1.

 -